A general model of hierarchical fractal scale-free networks: Results

-This expression is the same as equation (\ref{eq_3_13}) with $\bar{\kappa}$ instead of $\kappa$.
-Thus, according to the argument deriving equation (\ref{eq_3_17}) from equation (\ref{eq_3_13}) in section \ref{section3.2}, the degree distribution $P(k)$ obeys asymptotically $P(k)\propto k^{-\gamma}$, where the exponent $\gamma$ is given by
+This expression is the same as Eq~(\ref{eq_3_13}) with $\bar{\kappa}$ instead of $\kappa$.
+Thus, according to the argument deriving Eq~(\ref{eq_3_17}) from Eq~(\ref{eq_3_13}) in the section ``Scale-free property", the degree distribution $P(k)$ obeys asymptotically $P(k)\propto k^{-\gamma}$, where the exponent $\gamma$ is given by

 This implies that a network $\mathcal{G}_{\gen}$ formed by an asymmetric generator also exhibits the scale-free property.
 It is interesting to note that $\mathcal{G}_{\gen}$ is scale-free as long as $\bar{\kappa}$ is greater than $1$, even if the degree of one of the root nodes is unity, regardless of the condition (1) for generators.
 Here, we should emphasize that the relation between $N_{\gen}(k)$ and $P(k)$ depends on the values of $\kappa_{1}$ and $\kappa_{2}$.
 If $\kappa_{1}=\kappa_{2}$ holds, degrees in $\mathcal{G}_{\gen}$ take exponentially discretized values, such as $k$, $\bar{\kappa} k$, $\bar{\kappa}^{2}k$, $\dots$, as in the case of symmetric generators, and $N_{\gen}(k)$ is proportional to $kP(k)$, i.e. $N_{\gen}(k)\propto k^{-\gamma'}$ with $\gamma'=\log \mgen/\log \bar{\kappa}$.
 On the other hand, degrees in $\mathcal{G}_{\gen}$ take nearly uniform values if $\kappa_{1}\ne \kappa_{2}$.
 In this case, the exponent $\gamma'$ becomes equal to $\gamma$, because $N_{\gen}(k)\propto P(k)$.
 Therefore, the exponent $\gamma'$ describing the asymptotic behavior of $N_{\gen}(k)$ is presented by